Name: Jimmie Moglia

 “You taught me language and my profit on it

 More to the point – in Italy I studied Greek for five years and Latin for eight.
 Only to discover that prospective employers were remarkably uninterested in dead languages.
-Whereupon I obtained a degree in Electronic Engineering at the University of Genova.
+Whereupon I obtained an Engineering Degree at the University of Genova.

 Career: Chronicle of Wasted Time (4).
 Skip to “Books written” if you so wish.

-After some inconsequential meandering and being mellowed by the stealing hours of time I was offered a job by a multinational manufacturer of Electronic Instrumentation in Portland, Oregon.
-Eventually I acquired a position with a rather Napoleonic title and became responsible for marketing in Europe, the Middle East and Africa.
+After some inconsequential meandering, and being mellowed by the stealing hours of time, I joined a multinational manufacturer of Electronic Instrumentation in Portland, Oregon – where I assumed marketing responsibility for the European, Middle East and Africa division.
 I worked for five years out of the island of Guernsey, Channel Islands.
 On returning to the US I became disenchanted with corporate life.
-Or rather, I could not acquire the mandatory proficiency in the corporate turn of phrase.
-The proverbial spade had become “an upward-downward, dynamic and portable soil management tool.”
-In fact the book “Your Daily Shakespeare” is my answer to an Orwellian language I could never learn.
+Or rather, perhaps, I could not acquire adequate proficiency in the new corporate turn of phrase.
+What I called a spade had now become “an upward-downward, dynamic and portable, soil management tool.”
+In fact the book “Your Daily Shakespeare” is my answer to an Orwellian language I could not learn.

-Left without a job I invented another one.
+Left without a job I had to invent another.
 I put on the market a simple electric device that saved users literally thousands of dollars every year.
 I called the product MacInker and the company Computer Friends.
 As luck would have it Fortune was on our side.
 We sold over 350,000 units worldwide and introduced and manufactured a range of other popular computer related products.

-I could say more good things about my pursuits but… “there is not one wise man among twenty that will praise himself….”
-(5)
+Assuming, but not given, that you read this far, I will halt talking about my past pursuits for… “there is not one wise man among twenty that will praise himself….”
+(5) Nor I wish to annoy or alienate the audience.

-And now… “I set my life upon a cast and I will stand the hazard of the dye” (6),equally realizing that for me, for you and for everyone, “the lottery of our destiny bars us the right of voluntary choosing” (7).
+At the moment… “I set my life upon a cast and I will stand the hazard of the dye” (6), equally realizing that for me, you and everyone, “the lottery of our destiny bars us the right of voluntary choosing” (7).

-And lest you object and raise questions about chance, choice or free will I say, “There are more things in heaven and earth, dear reader, than are dreamt of in our philosophy.”
+And lest you object and raise questions about chance, choice or free will I counter with, “There are more things in heaven and earth, dear reader, than are dreamt of in our philosophy.”
 (8)

 (1) King Henry IV part 2, act 1, sc.
 2